 Winner of a Pulitzer Prize for journalism and a National Magazine Award, Sheri Fink is the author of Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital.
-The book was a landmark investigation of patient deaths at a New Orleans hospital during Hurricane Katrina, and a suspenseful portrayal of the pursuit of justice and the slippery nature of truth.
+The book is a landmark investigation of patient deaths at a New Orleans hospital during Hurricane Katrina, and a suspenseful portrayal of the pursuit of justice and the slippery nature of truth.

 After Katrina struck and the floodwaters rose, the hospital’s power failed and the heat climbed.
 As the situation deteriorated, exhausted caregivers chose to designate certain patients to rescue first—and others to rescue last.
 Months later, several health professionals faced criminal allegations that they deliberately injected numerous patients with drugs to hasten their deaths.
 Five Days at Memorial, the culmination of six years of reporting, unspools the mystery of what happened in those days, bringing the reader into a hospital fighting for its life and into a conversation about the most terrifying form of healthcare rationing.
 Five Days at Memorial is a staggering feat of investigative journalism that reads as compellingly as the best thrillers.